-Whether you're studying for a PhD or a Master's by Research, the Graduate and Researcher College strives to provide a supportive and vibrant study environment.
+Whether you are studying for a PhD or a Master's by Research, the Graduate and Researcher College strives to provide a supportive and vibrant study environment.

 We offer a strong network of specialist support, dedicated postgraduate facilities and innovative programmes of study that combine academic excellence with an exceptional student experience.

 The Graduate and Researcher College coordinates the Researcher Development Programme (RDP), which aims to ensure that postgraduate researchers are highly qualified and employable in a variety of careers.

-Our researcher development training adheres to the Researcher Development Framework set out by Vitae.
+Our RDP training adheres to the Researcher Development Framework set out by Vitae.
 We encourage current research students to visit Moodle or Vitae for more information about training and support available.

 University supports you in this role and provides training through a variety of

-The University of Kent has a multi million scholarship fund to support our taught and research students including funding from the UK Research Council, subject and location specific scholarships, philanthropic awards and discounts and scholarships for Kent alumni.
+The University of Kent has a multi-million pound scholarship fund to support our taught and research students including funding from the UK Research Councils, subject and location- specific scholarships, philanthropic awards, and scholarships for Kent alumni.